 As part of SSAB's work to achieve a more sustainable world, SSAB has implemented certain governing principles for its suppliers.
 These principles are based on the UN’s Global Compact principles.
 The purpose of these principles is to ensure that SSAB collaborates with suppliers who share our values regarding sustainability.
 SSAB expects that the suppliers, as a minimum, follow the sustainability principles when conducting their own business.
 This is the starting point for entering into and maintaining a business relationship with SSAB.
-These principles are included in a Supplier Sustainability Policy (available at www.ssab.com) and cover the following areas:
+These principles are included in a Supplier Code of Conduct (available at www.ssab.com) and cover the following areas:

 SSAB systematically identifies the sustainability risks related to the suppliers.
 This is an ongoing process with a risk based approach.
 We do this by placing suppliers in various risk categories depending on the countries in which they operate.
 Classification in this way illustrates the risks in areas such as human rights, labor conditions and corruption.
 Suppliers with higher risks are required to complete a self-assessment questionnaire regarding their social and environmental performance.
 Unsatisfactory answers are investigated.